Why did the Texas Panhandle fires grow so fast?

 HAS THIS REGION SEEN FIRES GROW SO QUICKLY BEFORE?

-The largest of the Texas fires has grown to about 800 square miles (2,100 square kilometers), which is about 35 times the size of Manhattan in New York City.
+The largest of the latest Texas fires — the Smokehouse Creek Fire — grew Wednesday from about 800 square miles (2,100 square kilometers) to more than 1,300 square miles (about 3,400 square kilometers), the Texas A&M Forest Service said.

-One meteorologist told CNN that the fires were growing at a rate of about two football fields per second on Tuesday night.
-The winds have slowed substantially since then.
+The speed at which the fires are spreading is “definitely not standard,” said Melissa Toole, administrative associate at Texas A&M Forest Service.

+Flames the height of a one-story building can burn the length of a football field in one minute, said Leighton Chachere Gibson, a communications specialist at Texas A&M Forest Service.

 The East Amarillo Complex Fire in 2006 burned over 900,000 acres (3,600 square kilometers) in the same general location.